pengzhao-intel/xetla/media/docs/programming_guidelines.md

 For a runnable code example, you can refer to the code in the [01_basic_gemm](/examples/01_basic_gemm), which also includes explanations of the idea behind the implementation.

 ## Group-level API
-The use of a group-level API in parallel computing provides several notable advantages.
+The use of a `group-level API` in parallel computing provides several notable advantages.
 Firstly, it offers developers greater flexibility in constructing custom kernels tailored to their specific needs.
 This flexibility extends to workload distribution across GPU workgroups.
-In this context, the allocation of workgroups is based on the output matrix C, with each workgroup handling a distinct sub-matrix sized wg_tile_m * wg_tile_n.
-Within each workgroup, intricate computations related to the 'K' dimension are encapsulated within the GEMM building block, sparing developers from delving into these details at the group level
+In this context, the allocation of workgroups is based on the output matrix C, with each workgroup handling a distinct sub-matrix sized `wg_tile_m` * `wg_tile_n`.
+Within each workgroup, intricate computations related to the `K` dimension are encapsulated within the GEMM building block, sparing developers from delving into these details at the group level

 ![ALT](/media/docs/code_map.jpg "Code Example to show workload mapping")